-- Small holes in your deck boards is a sign of insect damage.
+- Small holes in your deck boards are signs of insect damage.

 - Replace deck boards that show significant cracking, splintering, or insect damage.

 - If the insect damage is minimal, treat your wood deck with an insect repellant.
-Yet be aware that many insect repellants can ruin the stain of your wood, due to the use of harmful chemicals, and so should be used with caution.
+However, be aware that many insect repellants can ruin the stain of your wood, due to the use of potentially harmful chemicals, and so should be used with caution.